 The Coast Guard had received a call about two ships that had run aground on a sandbar near the lighthouse, both of which were suspected of carrying illegal liquor.
 When the Coast Guard called and talked to the younger Miller, he replied that he had not seen the grounded ships, and that they must have gotten themselves off the beach.
 A Coast Guard inspector, however, soon found the two wrecked ships on the same beach, surrounded by empty liquor cases.
 When the Millers then neglected to return calls to the Coast Guard, suspicions were aroused.
 As there was not enough evidence to accuse them of any crimes, it was finally concluded that a heavy snowstorm on the day of the incident had prevented the Millers from seeing the ships.

 Montauk Point Lighthouse was automated in 1987, shortly after its bivalve Fresnel lens was replaced by a DCB-224 optic consisting of two revolving twenty-four-inch drums.
 The Montauk Historical Society signed a lease for the lighthouse on April 1, 1987, and opened it as a museum just over a month later on May 23.
 The oldest lighthouse in New York was fortunate to have virtually no gap between the removal of Coast Guard personnel and the takeover by the historical society.

 Some lighthouse fans believe that if you can only visit one lighthouse in the U.S., this one would make a good choice.
-The view from atop Montauk Point Lighthouse is outstanding, and the old, two-story keepers dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the bivalve Fresnel lens removed in 1987 and several other smaller Fresnel lenses.
+The view from atop Montauk Point Lighthouse is outstanding, and the old, two-story keepers dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the several Fresnel lenses.